wout/rosetta/docs/translations.md

 # => "Nombre"
 ```

-The `r` macro essentially is an alias for the `Rosetta.find` macro.
+The `r` macro essentially is an alias for the `Rosetta.find` macro, but it

-Inferred locale keys make it even more concise.
-By omitting the prefix of the
+introduces the possibility to use inferred locale keys.
+By omitting the prefix
-locale key and having the key start with a `.`, the key prefix will be
+of the locale key and having the key start with a `.`, the key prefix will be
 derived from the current class name:

 ```cr